rwcitek/Docker.X11/README.md

 # Docker.X11
-Getting large X11 programs to run in Docker
+Getting large X11 programs to run in Docker on a Chromebook.

 ## Gimp in Docker